 secretly, and he saw that, and yelled at her some more: “You don’t read!
 You haven’t read a book in your life.
 Bookstores are going out of business all over

 – you think you can sit and watch TV and that’s all it takes.
 You walk around in a bookstore and by

 My favourite chapter was 27, called Wellwater.
 Here’s a taste:

 “The fresh jug of ice water dewed, pearled, on the rolling

 ‘May I have a drink of your water?’
 Paul asked.

 ‘How can you, a priest, ask me, a Samaritan woman, for a

+well-written and has so much to say about the complications of trying to be good.
 I can't help quoting this summary by Bill Robertson in the Saskatoon StarPhoenix "As Jane Austen taught readers two hundred years ago, a few families in a small community are just the thing to write about."